HumanSignal/label-studio/docs/source/tags/filter.md

 ### Example

-Add a filter to labels for a named entity recognition task
+Add a filter to labels for a named entity recognition task.

 ```html
 <View>